anima-libera/ipsys/README.md

 - Add debugging features like function calls tracing, verbose option, etc.
 - Precomile the shaders to SPIR-V or something.
 - Expand the TODO list, it is not long enough xd.
+- Be able to compile without the SDL2 library (use Xorg, Wayland, WinAPI, whatever, but keep SDL2 as an optional dependancy).